Features of the Wasabi Account Control API

 • Delete an unwanted trial sub-account before the trial period ends, or

-• Extend out the trial period for the sub-account before the auto-conversion happens.
+• Extend the trial period for the sub-account before the auto-conversion happens.

 Authentication and Security